 Flight period: June to August (occasionally May)

-The Southern Damselfly, Coenagrion mercuriale, is one of five members of the genus Coenagrion currently to be found in the British Isles (two others have gone extinct in the last 40 years) and one of eleven members of the family Coenagrionidae.
+The Southern Damselfly, Coenagrion mercuriale, is one of several members of the genus Coenagrion currently to be found in the British Isles and is a member of the family Coenagrionidae.

 Male: distinctive ‘mercury’ mark on segment 2 of the abdomen (see right – Copyright Environment Agency, 1999).
 Also use the coenagrion spur on the side of the thorax and a small blue line between the eye spots as additional, but not distinctive, features.